cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 │   ├── ui // contains anything User-Interface related (We won't cover UI in this Chapter) │   ├── startup
 │   │   ├── client
-│   │   │   └── index.js // loads everything that is needed for the client to function (ex: routes, jQuery plugins, css, anything concerning the client)
+│   │   │   └── index.js // loads everything that is needed for the client to function (ex: routes, plugins, css, anything concerning the client)
 │   │   └── server
 │   │       └── index.js // loads everything that is needed for the server to function
 │   ├── api // contains the rest